format37/git_statistic/README.md

 ```
 python3 report.py
 ```
-Now you can publish your report.html file.
-In your github repo for example.
+Now you can publish or share your report.html file.